Hi! I'm Paige

 Integrity

-Gaining deeper awareness creates a solid foundation for change; accepting responsibility for what's within your control is just as critical.
+Gaining deeper awareness creates a solid foundation for healing; as does taking responsibility for what is within your power to change.

 INCLUSIVITY

-Unjust racial systems, gendered expectations, and unrealistic standards of beauty have been impacting our collective mental health for generations; I welcome exploration of what living in our world has been like for you.
+Unjust racial systems, gendered expectations, and unrealistic standards of beauty have been impacting our collective mental health for generations; How does living in our world affect you?

 Meaning